mhkeller/layercake/src/content/guide/03-layercake-props.md

 Same as [x](/guide#x) but for the r dimension.

+The `2` suffix marks a dimension's secondary channel: `x2` and `y2` are second scales for their axis and default to nesting inside their parent's bandwidth, while `c2` is a second color-like channel with defaults of its own.

 ### x2 `string|Function|number|Array<string|Function|number>|undefined`

 Same as [x](/guide#x) but for the x2 dimension – a scale nested inside the x scale, useful for [grouped column charts](/example/ColumnGrouped).
 It defaults to a `scaleBand()` whose domain is computed from your data and whose range is the bandwidth of the x scale, so this is usually all you need: